blockchainer01/PoTREPSs/Application3/SemiHardware/README.md

 ﻿

-# Hardware Requirements and Experimental Instructions ⋅\cdot Semi-Physical Test
+# Hardware Requirements and Experimental Instructions ⋅ Semi-Physical Test

  <!-- PFC-Based Secondary control of DC Microgrid in Ethereum -->